 As multifunctional as a Swiss Army knife is the market-leading file and disk space manager TreeSize.
 The software analyses all stored data across your systems and visualizes the results in meaningful charts and statistics.
 Find out where your disk space has gone at a glance and take immediate action if necessary.

 For this purpose, TreeSize provides you with a wide range of file management options.
-With our all-round performer you have a multi-tool in your hand to organize your storage systems and to get your valuable storage space back.
+With their all-round performer you have a multi-tool in your hand to organize your storage systems and to get your valuable storage space back.

 - Break down hard disk space usage right down to file level: an Explorer-like overview shows the size of all subfolders.